Double-decker bus: Iraq

 First used in 1938 and continued until 2003.
 They became an icon of the city of Baghdad, and were brought back in 2012 with modern buses.
-A fare cannot reach more than 45 U.S. cents or 500 Iraqi Dinars.
+A fare cannot reach more than 45 US cents or 500 Iraqi Dinars.
 The double-decker buses in Baghdad were the first to enter the Middle East and the Arab world.

 Iran

 The first double-decker bus in Iran was assembled in 1959.
 One of the most popular double-decker buses in Iran was Leyland Atlantean.
 There are other examples, tourist double-decker buses being one, in metropolitan cities such as Tehran, Mashhad, Tabriz, the Island of Kish, and more.